 Plug load is the electric usage load from plugged-in devices (excluding heating and cooling systems or larger appliances like refrigerators) on household outlets.
-This includes devices that use electricity while they're plugged in (even when they're turned off) and typically accounts for 20 percent of a home's energy usage.
+This includes devices that use electricity while they're plugged in (even when they're turned off) and can account for as much as 25 percent of a home's energy use.